ADVERTISEMENT

 Key player of Australia

-Probable lineups of Australia vs Vietnam
+Probable rosters of Australia vs Vietnam

 Ryan; Grant, Sainsbury, Degenek, King; Irvine, Rogic; Boyle, Mooy, Leckie; Duke.